mb-awan/sllark-serverless-test-project/README.md

   - Use `.env.example` for sharing environment variable templates.

 - **Error Handling**:
-  - Always log detailed errors in development.
+  - Log detailed errors during development.
-  - Use generic error messages for production.
+  - Use generic error messages in production.

-- **Testing**:
+- **Rate Limiting**:
-  - Cover edge cases like missing data, invalid inputs, and DynamoDB errors.
-  - Use mocking libraries to test AWS services locally.
+  - Use `rateLimiter.mjs` to prevent abuse of your API.

+- **Security**:
+  - Rotate your `JWT_SECRET_KEY` regularly.
+  - Secure sensitive API keys in AWS Secrets Manager.

 ---

 ## 🤔 Troubleshooting

-- **Common Errors**:
+- **Access Denied Errors**:
-  - _"Access Denied"_: Check IAM permissions for the Lambda function.
-  - _"DynamoDB Table Not Found"_: Ensure the table exists and the correct region is specified.
+  - Ensure the Lambda function has the correct IAM role permissions to access DynamoDB.

-- **Debugging**:
-  - Use `sam logs` to view logs for local runs:
+  - Add `ListTables` action to your role for debugging.

-    ```bash
-    sam logs -n MyLambdaFunction
-    ```
+- **CORS Issues**:
+  - Verify the `CORS_ORIGIN` values in your `.env` file match the origin of your client application.

+- **DynamoDB Table Not Found**:
+  - Ensure the tables are created in the correct AWS region.

 ---